RubenF01/NFT-Card/README.md

 ## NFT-Card

-This is NFT preview card component made with Next.JS and Tailwind CSS.
+This is an NFT preview card component made with Next.JS and Tailwind CSS.
 Here is the preview link: (https://spectacular-platypus-a20329.netlify.app/)

 ## Getting Started